-- ensure you are treated with the most appropriate medicine
+- ensure you are treated with the most appropriate medicine or medical device

 The site you are purchasing from should provide an Australian street address and telephone number.
 A legitimate site will provide a way for you to talk to someone if you have a problem.

 To purchase or import a prescription medicine in Australia, you must have a valid Australian-issued prescription.

 If information sounds too good to be true, it probably is.
 Warning signs to look out for include:

 - emotive and sensational phrases with exclamation marks, such as 'miracle cure' and 'scientifically proven breakthrough'

 - claims of treatment that is not available elsewhere